Access your teaching qualifications - Disaster recovery

 AYTQ & CTR

-It is important to note that AYTQ and CTR share this repository and their deployments, taking down one service will also take down the other.
+It is important to note that AYTQ (Access Your Teaching Qualifications) and CTR (Check a Teacher's Record) share this repository and their deployments, taking down one service will also take down the other.
 Therefore, during a disaster recovery scenario for either service, both services will be affected and restoration efforts will impact both.

 Database Failure Scenarios